wayneIBM/vpc-on-classic/errors.md

 You must provide the volume ID in the request parameter when getting a specific volume.

+## volume_id_not_found
+**Message**: Volume not found.

+The volume ID does not exist.
+Provide a valid volume ID.

 ## volume_iops_zero_or_negative
 **Message**: The volume IOPS should be greater than zero.

 When creating a volume, the IOPS value specified in the request must be a positive number.
 See the [IBM Cloud Block Storage for VPC](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-about) documentation for supported IOPS values.

 ## volume_name_duplicate
+**Message**: The volume name is a duplicate.

-**Message**: The volume name specified in the request already exists.
+The volume name specified in the request already exists.
 Specify a unique volume name.

+## volume_not_deletable
+**Message**: Delete failed.

+The volume can only be deleted if it is in `available` or `failed` status.
+Make sure the volume is in a valid status to be deleted.

 ## volume_not_found
 **Message**: A volume with the specified ID is not found.